galvez/nuxt-static-render/README.md

 # nuxt-static-render

 Nuxt's [asyncData][api] comes at a cost: the embedded `__NUXT__` payload.

 What if you could render some markup on the server and not hydrate it on the client?
 You'd get a **dead component**: unable to properly update (re-render) on the client-side following data updates.
 Even worse: you'd get a **node mismatch error**, since the client wouldn't have the actual data to rerender it.

-Sometimes though, a _dead component_ is exactly what you need: say you're just fetching data on the server to render some content, but won't ever update this fragment on the client-side.
+Sometimes though, a _dead component_ is exactly what you need: say you're just fetching data on the server to render some content, but **won't ever update this fragment on the client-side**.
 Surely there's a way, right?

 With `<nuxt-static-render>`, now there is.
 [And don't call me Shirley!][shirley]